Fixing a Broken Login Flow Before It Hit Hundreds of Daily Users

 Challenge

-Redesign a mobile login flow suggested by developers to reduce friction and work within a backend that wasn’t designed for SMS authentication.
+Redesign a mobile login flow pushed by development leadership to reduce friction and work within a backend that wasn’t designed for SMS authentication.

 Team